50+ AWS DevOps Interview Questions [FREQUENTLY ASK]

 Ans:

-• AWS provides CodeBuild, which is a fully managed in-house build service, thereby helping in the compilation of source code, testing, and the production of software packages that are ready to deploy.
-There is no need for management, allocation, or provision to scale the build servers as this is automatically scaled.
+AWS provides the CodeBuild, which is fully managed in-house build service, thereby helping in compilation of source code, testing, and the production of software packages that are ready to the deploy.
+There is no need for the management, allocation, or provision to scalebuild servers as this is automatically scaled.
+Build operations occur the concurrently in servers, thereby providing biggest advantage of not having to leave the any builds waiting in a queue.

 7. What is CodeDeploy in AWS DevOps?